QubitProducts/cherrytree/guide.md

 router.generate('messages', {id: 24});
 ```

-You may opt out of a route being generated for a parent by setting `absract: true` in the options.

 If you configure the HistoryLocation to use hashchange event (by setting `pushState: false`), the generated links will start with `#`.

 ### Route params